Aliases for NAT8 Gene

 GeneCards Summary for NAT8 Gene

 NAT8 (N-Acetyltransferase 8 (GCN5-Related, Putative)) is a Protein Coding gene.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include N-acetyltransferase activity.
+Among its related pathways are Transport to the Golgi and subsequent modification and RNA Polymerase I Promoter Opening.
+GO annotations related to this gene include transferase activity, transferring acyl groups other than amino-acyl groups and lysine N-acetyltransferase activity, acting on acetyl phosphate as donor.
 An important paralog of this gene is NAT8L.

 UniProtKB/Swiss-Prot for NAT8 Gene